VicSales28/project-shopping-cart/README.md

 ### Files and Functions

-The `tests` folder, contains the `fetchProduct.test.js` and `fetchProductsList.test.js` files, where I implemented the tests for each of the functions of the same name.
+The `tests` folder contains the `fetchProduct.test.js` and `fetchProductsList.test.js` files where I implemented the tests for each of the functions of the same name.

 The `helpers` folder contains the `fetchFunctions.js` file, where I implemented the request for the APIs of Mercado Livre Brasil.